ecrc/ExaGeoStatCPP/USER_MANUAL.md

 * To change the installation path of the dependencies use **```-i <installation/path>```**

-Please be aware that we currently offer support for either HiCMA or Chameleon, or both.
+Please note, currently we are supporting using only one of the two options of HiCMA or Chameleon.

 ## Building

 * Run help of clean_build.sh to know the additional arguments options.
 ```commandline
 ./clean_build.sh -h
 ```
-* Run clean_build.sh to clean, Build and Install the project.
+* Run clean_build.sh to clean, Build and Install project.
 ```commandline
 ./clean_build.sh
 ```
-* To enable verbose printing, Run the following command.
+* To enable verbose printing Run the following command.
 ```commandline
 ./clean_build.sh -v
 ```
-* To enable building with a specific number of threads, run the following command.
+* To enable building with specific number of threads Run the following command.
 ```commandline
 ./clean_build.sh -j <thread_number>
 ```